Shewanella oneidensis: Name

-This species is referred to as S. oneidensis MR-1, indicating "manganese reducing", a special feature of this organism.
-It is a common misconception to think that MR-1 refers to "metal-reducing" instead of the original intended "manganese-reducing" as observed by Kenneth H. Nealson, who first isolated the organism.
-Although it was originally known as "manganese-reducing", the additional abbreviation expansion of "metal-reducing" is also valid as S. oneidensis MR-1 does reduce metals other than manganese.
+This species is referred to as S. oneidensis MR-1, indicating its special feature, "manganese reducing".
+It is a common misconception to think that MR-1 refers to "metal-reducing" rather than the original intended "manganese-reducing," as observed by Kenneth H. Nealson, who first isolated the organism.
+Although it was originally known as "manganese-reducing", the additional abbreviation "metal-reducing" is also valid, as S. oneidensis MR-1 reduces metals other than manganese.

 Qualities

 Metal reduction

 Shewanella oneidensis MR-1 belongs to a class of bacteria known as "Dissimilatory Metal-Reducing Bacteria (DMRB)" because of their ability to couple metal reduction with their metabolism.
-The means of reducing the metals is of particular controversy, as research using scanning electron microscopy and transmission electron microscopy revealed abnormal structural protrusions resembling bacterial filaments that are thought to be involved in the metal reduction.
+The means of reducing the metals is a matter of particular controversy, as research using scanning electron microscopy and transmission electron microscopy revealed abnormal structural protrusions resembling bacterial filaments, which are thought to be involved in the reduction of the metals.
 This process of producing an external filament is completely absent from conventional bacterial respiration and is the center of many current studies.

-The mechanics of this bacterium's resistance and use of heavy metal ions is deeply related to its metabolism pathway web.
-Putative multidrug efflux transporters, detoxification proteins, extracytoplasmic sigma factors and PAS domain regulators are shown to have higher expression activity in presence of heavy metal.
+The mechanisms underlying this bacterium's resistance to and use of heavy metal ions are closely linked to its metabolic pathway web.
+Putative multidrug efflux transporters, detoxification proteins, extracytoplasmic sigma factors, and PAS domain regulators are shown to have higher expression activity in the presence of heavy metals.
 Cytochrome c class protein SO3300 also has an elevated transcription.
 For example, when reducing U(VI), special cytochromes such as MtrC and OmcA are used to form UO_{2} nanoparticles and associate it with biopolymers.

 Chemical modification

-In 2017 researchers used a synthetic molecule called DSFO+ to modify cell membranes in two mutant strains of Shewanella.
+In 2017, researchers used a synthetic molecule called DSFO+ to modify cell membranes in two mutant strains of Shewanella.
 DSFO+ could completely replace natural current-conducting proteins, boosting the power that the microbe generated.
-The process was a chemical modification only that did not modify the organism's genome and that was divided among the bacteria's offspring, diluting the effect.
+The process was a chemical modification only, which did not alter the organism's genome and was divided among the bacteria's offspring, diluting its effect.